Authorize.Net Review: Pros & Cons Of Authorize.Net’s Payment Gateway & Merchant Account

 If you need a merchant account, Authorize.Net can set you up with a flat-rate pricing plan.
 However, it might be more affordable to find one of Authorize.Net’s partner resellers rather than having Authorize.Net set up your merchant account, especially if you’re already doing a reasonable volume of sales.
 Going directly through Authorize.Net for a merchant account is a competitive option for online payment processing for new and low-volume businesses.
 Also, businesses processing more than $500,000 per year can obtain customized pricing (including interchange-plus pricing) with Authorize.Net.

-There is also a $25 per occurrence fee for chargebacks.
-International transactions will pay an additional 1.5% cross-border assessment.
-Every account through Authorize.Net includes the Advanced Fraud Detection Suite, Automated Recurring Billing, Customer Information Manager, and QuickBooks integration features for free.
-ACH and echeck processing, if you need it, is 0.75% per transaction.
+Some things you won’t pay extra for include the Advanced Fraud Detection Suite, Automated Recurring Billing, Customer Information Manager, and QuickBooks integration features—Authorize.Net includes all of these for free.
 Use of the Account Updater feature is billed on a per-update basis rather than paying a fixed monthly fee.

 Supported Payment Types & Currency

-Authorize.Net supports Visa, Mastercard, Discover, American Express, JCB, PayPal, Visa Click To Pay, Apple Pay, Chase Pay, and echeck payment types.
+Authorize.Net supports Visa, Mastercard, Discover, American Express, JCB, PayPal, Click To Pay, Apple Pay, Chase Pay, and eCheck payment types.

 Authorize.Net can handle transactions in American, Canadian, Australian, and New Zealand dollars; Swiss francs; Danish and Norwegian krone; Swedish krona; euros; British pounds; and Polish zloty.
 Just be aware that supported currencies may vary depending on your business location.
 For example, a US-based business would have currency support for US and Canadian dollars.